What's in Bloom Archives - SummerWhat's in Bloom Archives

 Here is an annual that will catch your eye with its low growing habit and lots of flowers.
 It shows off its stuff from late June through mid August.
 Grows in sun to partial sun with intense, cobalt blue flowers that have a good mounding and trailing habit and will not melt down in the heat as the old varieties did.

-This little show stopper can be found in our entry garden and due to its wonderful blue color gives the visitor a cooling feeling.
+This little show stopper can be found in our Entry Garden and due to its wonderful blue color gives the visitor a cooling feeling.
+It's bright blue flowers also stand out in plantings throughout the Fountain Garden.(2015)

 This easy maintenance perennial attracts butterflies and hummingbirds and is drought tolerant.
 Its long flowering period lasts from May through frost.
 Some pinching and pruning may be necessary throughout the long growing season to keep a steady display of flowers.
 This salvia requires low humidity, excellent drainage, at least half a day of sun and loamy soil.